matejavulic/Ebank-Web-App/README.md

   - 6: Recognition rather than recall
   *Minimize the user's memory load by making objects, actions, and options visible.*

-    Stylized door icon can be a good replacement for Sing Out label:
+    Stylized door icon can be a good replacement for Sign Out label:

     ![REST](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/recognize.PNG)